Visit the Audience Network Help Center for more guidance and instructions on working with Audience Network.

 For each ad request, the SDK will pass the device identifier (IDFA on iOS and Advertising ID on Android) to Facebook so that we can determine the proper ad to serve.
 No information about the person will be passed back to the publisher along with the ad.

-On Android, the Audience Network can be integrated with apps that target API Version 11 of the Android SDK and above.
+On Android, the latest Audience Network SDK can be integrated with apps that target API Version 15 of the Android SDK and above.

 Yes, you can implement ads from a non-Activity class as long as the class has a reference to the holding Activity.
 You'll need to pass this Activity in as a parameter when creating instances of the ads.